 In recent literary theory, attention has been drawn to “paratexts”, i.e. all material accompanying a main text.
 Virtually all biblical manuscripts have some of these features.
 Examples include brief introductions, biographies, tables of contents, poems, cross-references, prayers, and indexes.

 However, these paratexts have been neglected by scholars for two reasons: firstly because biblical studies traditionally concentrate on the “inspired text” itself; secondly because of the sheer amount of available material, which far exceeds the capacities of a single scholar.
 Moreover, being very short, these paratexts have often remained below the detection threshold, and since we are dealing with a rich and “liquid” transmission, many of them also present a methodological challenge.

 The project therefore adopts a new approach.
-Firstly, it catalogues all available material in an e Clavis, taking into account recent developments in the fields of structural codicology and digital technology.
-Secondly, it develops a set of categories according to which each paratext of the New Testament is edited according to internal criteria.
+Firstly, it catalogues all available material in a database, taking into account recent developments in the fields of structural codicology and digital technology.
+Secondly, it develops a set of categories according to which each paratext is edited according to internal criteria.
 This is done with a view to the intrinsic value of each manuscript witness.
-The final result will be a comprehensive and totally new picture of the Biblical text’s “journey” through the centuries.
+The result gives a new picture of the Biblical text’s “journey” through the centuries.

 The data on manuscripts are stored in the Pinakes database.
 They are best accessible on our public user interface www.manuscripta-biblica.org.